backmath/perspective/README.md

 Once an action request is recieved, an action processor is created for the request.
 To ensure sequentiality, each processor is queued according to each referenced domain node.
 The action processor is added to a keyed queue and may not begin operations until all the processers in queue for that key before it have completed processing.
 When referencing multiple domain nodes, all processors for the referenced domain nodes must complete processing before the

 The referenced somethings are all checked out of the domain pool.
 The event is applied to each of the referenced identifiable somethings and is checked into the domain.
 If the event

+## Authentication

+An authorization JWT token is sent in the header.
+Along with any action request, the "actor" key must be specified and typically is the user identifation token "user:abc-123", for example.
+During authentication, the JWT is decoded for authorization.
+If the action request actor token does not match.

+## Action Request Authorization

+Each action must specify the "actor" id.
+Within the authentication token is the user claim.
+If the actor id and user claim do not match, the action request is rejected.
+While not strictly necessary, it makes processing actons simpler internally and it provides a sanity check for each action's authentication.

+## Domain Node Authorization

+An action request will often reference existing domain nodes.
+For example, if a user tracks their time toward a task, you may wish restrict access to modifying that after a certain period of time.
+Although, perhaps an administrative account may have the correct access.
+Permission to access this domain node has a user-based logic, and is controlled by each domain node.

+## Which data should go into domain nodes and which into perspectives?

+That's hard to say, as it's highly context dependent.
+A general rule to follow: if the information is required to perform domain node authorization, it should be in a domain node.

+Say in the case of a ledger, a user's account is running low and they attempt to make a purchase.
+Since they do not have a sufficient balance the purchase should be rejected.
+In this scenerio, we have a user node and many transaction nodes and need something to compute the relationship into a balance.
+Computed validators

+With a user account node and many transaction nodes, we need something to tell us the sum

+Validation Nodes

+All data from a perspective must first be represented by a domain node.
+Projecting directly from the event chain is highly discouraged.
+If information is found in a projection that was not first in a domain node, it becomes a defacto domain node.
+It's better to make that information explicit.

+Node information in a perspective may be available without first a domain node representation.

 ### Code Organization